 Socially conscious Poet turned Rapper fed up with false narratives spread through the once respected medium of mainstream music about the material wealth of life and objectification of both men and women.
-A kind of spoken word mixed with acoustic guitar is what’s used to address these issues.
+A kind of spoken word mixed with an acoustic guitar is what’s used to address these issues.

-Born and bread in a post Apartheid South Africa Johannesburg was where I learned my love for both Hip-Hop and the power of words although ambitions of being a professional rugby player over shadowed this for years after that did not work out I tried to follow in my familly’s footsteps and work on an ambulance but once I moved to England in 2011 I later realised that music was the only thing that actually made me happy so decided to pursue that with the blessing of a very supportive family,
+Born and bread in a post Apartheid South Africa Johannesburg was where I learned my love for both Hip-Hop and the power of words although ambitions of being a professional rugby player over shadowed this for years after that did not work out I tried to follow in my family’s footsteps and work on an ambulance but once I moved to England in 2011 I later realised that music was the only thing that actually made me happy so decided to pursue that with the blessing of a very supportive family.

-My goal now is to take acoustic rap to the world speaking about issues that need light shined on them form Politics to race, religion, body dysmorphia, love, rejection, death and just existing in this current time.
+My goal now is to take acoustic rap to the world speaking about issues that need light shined on them from Politics to race, religion, body dysmorphia, love, rejection, death and just existing in this current time.